DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 times.

-criteria for the selection of this topic.
+for the selection of this topic.

 (d) Copies of all promotional and advertising materials for the program.

-qualifications to direct the program.
+program director’s qualifications to direct the program.

 (h) A copy of the curriculum vitae for each instructional staff member.

-will be employed to assure active participation.
+to ensure active participation.

 participants.

-the name of the person monitoring attendance.
+name of the individual monitoring attendance.

 following requirements:

-needs of speech-language pathologists.
+of speech-language pathologists.

-accepted speech-language pathology practices.
+language pathology practices.

-description and reflects the course content.
+and reflects the course content.

-(d) A course must be taught in a manner appropriate to the educational content,
+(d) A course must be taught in a manner appropriate to the educational content, goals,

-to teach the course.
+the course.

-language pathology practice.
+pathology practice.

 (h) The activity must include learning assessments in each activity that allow speech-